Fists of Bruce Lee

-Fists of Bruce Lee, also known as Interpol, is a 1978 film directed by and starring Bruce Lee imitator, Bruce Li.
+Fists of Bruce Lee (伏擊) is a 1979 Bruceploitation film starring Bruce Lee imitator, Bruce Li.
+Co-directed by Li and Kim Hyung-Joon, the film was released in Hong Kong on April 17, 1979.

 Synopsis

 Bruce Lee (Bruce Li) is assigned to go undercover as Lee Min-Chin to investigate a drug ring.
 The mob hires an assassin to kill him.
 They are both great at what they do; as they fight to the death only one will come out alive.